Joletaxi19/thesis-desi-cmb-fli/figures/README.md

 # Figures placeholder

-Use this directory to store generated plots or static assets that accompany the analysis.
-Large outputs can be ignored via `.gitignore` while small reference figures may live here.
+This directory hosts lightweight, version-controlled figures that document the DESI × CMB lensing FLI project (e.g., pipeline diagrams, validation summaries, reduced-size posterior plots).
+Larger artefacts should reside outside the repository or be ignored via `.gitignore` as appropriate.